AnalystSpot/crime_hunt/README.md

 ## crime_hunt
 ### Crime prone areas Exploratory Analysis System.
-- We will be adding the code in this repository if this idea gets selected.
+- We will be adding the code in this repository.
 - Are you excited to know this project then stay tuned.